Retinal pigment epithelium: RPE Cell Culture

 A confluent monolayer of RPE cell culture resembles a mosaic or cobblestone pattern.
 At the individual cell level, the morphology is typically described as polygonal or hexagonal, columnar, or epithelioid.
 In electron micrographs, cells with apical surface microvilli (scanning electron microscopy) exhibit distinct structural features, including apical microvilli, basal infoldings, melanin pigments, tight junctions between cells, and various organelles (transmission electron microscopy).

 The use of RPE–choroid organ cultures dates back to the 1920s, developing alongside early cell culture methods and later evolving from static to perfusion systems.
 Despite mimicking in vivo conditions, these explants are limited by postmortem time and tissue preservation.
 RPE cultures were first established from embryonic chick tissue in the 1920s, then expanded to amphibians and other animals, with significant progress achieved in the 1960s through improved media such as Eagle's medium.
 Since the 1970s, human RPE cultures, both fetal and adult, have been widely used, though ethical and donor-related constraints have driven the use of pluripotent stem cell-derived RPE (iPSC-RPE) as a renewable alternative.
 Non-human sources, such as adult porcine RPE, are also employed despite species-specific differences like the absence of a macula.
 In addition to primary cells, immortalized RPE cell lines emerged in the 1970s, with ARPE-19 and D407 among the first human lines, and remain central to current research alongside newer human and animal-derived lines.

 Methods for culturing RPE have been refined continuously since their introduction in the 1920s.
 While multiple culture parameters have been considered, oxygen tension within the RPE microenvironment has received little attention.
-Because oxygen is a key determinant of cellular behavior, deviations from the physiological range for RPE cells (approximately 70–90 mm Hg) may significantly alter experimental outcomes2022, when unregulated oxygen in RPE cultures was first described in the literature by Mazyar Yazdani (Oslo University Hospital).
+Because oxygen is a key determinant of cellular behavior, deviations from the physiological range for RPE cells (approximately 70–90 mm Hg) may significantly alter experimental outcomes.
+This issue was first highlighted in 2022, when unregulated oxygen in RPE cultures was described in the literature by Mazyar Yazdani (Oslo University Hospital).